 Hop in your vehicle and head to Grand Etang Lake for a family picnic.
-With your windows down, drive along the winding curves with its welcoming lush greenery on either side.
+With your windows down, drive along the winding curves with their welcoming, lush greenery on either side.
 Breathe in the crisp, clean, invigorating air and feel the tension roll off your shoulders.

 Grand Etang offers seclusion and a chance for your family to enjoy some quality time together.
-Keep in mind; you may encounter some Spicemas action to and from the lake.
-Also, you’re likely to meet others like you in search of a little getaway.
+Keep in mind that you may encounter some Spicemas action to and from the lake.
+Also, you’re likely to meet others who, like you, are in search of a little getaway.

 AVOID IT ALL AND HEAD ACROSS TO CARRIACOU

-After you get off the ferry and have had a moment to regroup head to Paradise Beach.
+After you get off the ferry and have had a moment to regroup, head to Paradise Beach.
 If you’re not familiar with the island, hire a tour guide.
-Located on the west coast, Paradise Beach is a long stretch of sparkling turquoise waters, breaking gently against soft, white powdery sand.
+Located on the west coast, Paradise Beach is a long stretch of sparkling turquoise water, breaking gently against soft, white powdery sand.

 No man is an island.
-That’s true, but for some of us, the Carnival holidays is the perfect time to seek out some seclusion.
+That’s true, but for some of us, the Carnival holidays are the perfect time to seek out some seclusion.
 Moreover, who says having an island all to yourself is a bad thing?
-Live out your “castaway” fantasy.
-Head southwestwardly to find this little island getaway.
-White sand and clear turquoise waters that fade beautifully into navy tones line the shore.
+Live out your “castaway” fantasy; head southwestwardly to find this little island getaway.
+There you’ll find white sand and clear aquamarine waters that fade beautifully into navy tones.

-Enjoy a bit of coral reef exploration with the family.
+Also, you can enjoy a bit of coral reef exploration with the family.
 The White Island Marine Park is vibrant with sea life, so you’re guaranteed to enjoy the snorkelling.
-After all that swimming you’re sure to be hungry.
+After all that swimming, you’re sure to be hungry.
 However, you’ll have to hop back on the boat and head across to the mainland to find a restaurant.

 Once on Carriacou, plan a family day trip to Sandy Island.
 The cay stands out among deserted Caribbean islands.
-It is a short strip of white sand and shady palm trees with turquoise water gently lapping against the shore.
-Recently declared a marine protected area there are currently no facilities on the cay.
+It is a short strip of white sand and shady palm trees with calm waves gently lapping against the shore.
+As a marine protected area, there is currently an absence of facilities on the cay.
 As such, you’ll have to walk with food and refreshments.

 This Spicemas, why not revel in the beauty and serenity of Grenada, Carriacou and Petite Martinique.
-Our list is not exhaustive but if tranquillity is what you’re seeking then choose from among any of those we’ve listed.
+If tranquillity is what you’re seeking, then choose from among any of those we’ve listed.